-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held June 6, 2023
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held June 17, 2025

-The 2023 Annual Meeting of Stockholders (the "Annual Meeting") of NexGel, Inc., a Delaware corporation (the "Company"), will be held on June 6, 2023, at 10:00 a.m.
+The 2024 Annual Meeting of Stockholders (the "Annual Meeting") of NexGel, Inc., a Delaware corporation (the "Company"), will be held on June 17, 2025, at 10:00 a.m.
 Eastern Time, at our corporate headquarters located at 2150 Cabot Blvd West, Suite B, Langhorne, Pennsylvania 19047.
 We will consider and act on the following items of business at the Annual Meeting:

-- (1) Election of seven directors to serve as directors on our Board of Directors to serve until our 2024 Annual Meeting of Stockholders or until successors have been duly elected and qualified. - (2) Proposal to approve the Third Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 300,000, to a total of 871,429 shares. - (3) Ratification of the appointment of Turner, Stone & Company, L.L.P., as our independent registered public accounting firm for the 2023 fiscal year. - (4) Such other business as may arise and that may properly be conducted at the Annual Meeting or any adjournment or postponement thereof.
+- (1) Election of five directors to serve as directors on our Board of Directors to serve until our 2026 Annual Meeting of Stockholders or until successors have been duly elected and qualified. - (2) Proposal to approve the Fourth Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 780,000, to a total of 1,651,429 shares. - (3) An advisory vote on the compensation of the Company's named executive officers as disclosed in the Proxy Statement accompanying this notice. - (4) An advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers. - (5) Ratification of the appointment of Turner, Stone & Company, L.L.P., as our independent registered public accounting firm for the 2025 fiscal year. - (6) Such other business as may arise and that may properly be conducted at the Annual Meeting or any adjournment or postponement thereof.

 Stockholders are referred to the proxy statement accompanying this notice (the "Proxy Statement") for more detailed information with respect to the matters to be considered at the Annual Meeting.
-After careful consideration, the Board of Directors recommends a vote "FOR" the election of the nominees as directors (Proposal 1); "FOR" Proposals 2 and 3.
+After careful consideration, the Board of Directors recommends a vote "FOR" the election of the nominees as directors (Proposal 1); "FOR" Proposals 2, 3, and 5; and "FOR" holding an advisory vote every three years regarding approval of the compensation of the Company's named executive officers (Proposal 4).

-The Board of Directors has fixed the close of business on April 11, 2023, as the record date (the "Record Date") for the Annual Meeting.
+The Board of Directors has fixed the close of business on April 22, 2025, as the record date (the "Record Date") for the Annual Meeting.
 A complete list of registered stockholders entitled to vote at the Annual Meeting will be available for inspection at the office of the Company during regular business hours for the ten (10) calendar days prior to and during the Annual Meeting.